ZhengjcVP/MusicScoreScanHelper/README.md

 This is a Python Script that helps you (hopefully) process scanned documents. <br />
 It is intended to process musical scores, which has straight lines indicating horizontal directions.<br />
 It will also work fine for scanned text documents.<br />
-This program has the following process:
+This program has the following process:<br />
-1. Rotating the image according to straight line
+1. Rotating the image according to straight line<br />
-2. Cropping edge outside the page
+2. Cropping edge outside the page<br />
-3. Despeckling small black and white patches
+3. Despeckling small black and white patches<br />
-4. Fitting into fixed page size
+4. Fitting into fixed page size<br />
-5. Centering
+5. Centering<br />
 Each part is put into a separate function in MusicScoreProc.py<br />

 Important adjustment you need to make:<br />